 Mosquitoes are out with a vengeance this summer.
 In addition to getting a bad bite, there is the danger of acquiring viruses carried by mosquitoes.
 It’s important to protect yourself from harm and prevent the spread of such viruses.
-We spoke with Le Bonheur Infectious Diseases Chief Sandra Arnold, MD, about West Nile virus and tips to protect your family from infection.

 Most people recover within a few days, although symptoms can linger for longer in some people.